necla-ml/repo/README.md

-# Repo
+# Repository

-Easy to use repository utilities.
+Easy to use utilities for repository management.